 The Federal Service Labor-management Relations Statute, 5 U.S.C.
 Chapter 71, governs the labor-management relations program in the Federal government.
 The program is based on the Congressional finding that unions and collective bargaining are in the public interest.
 It prescribes certain rights and obligations of employees, unions, and Federal management and establishes procedures for resolving issues that arise under the program.
 The program is to be applied consistent with the requirement of an effective and efficient Federal government.

-The Federal Labor Relations Authority (the Authority) is the administrative agency responsible for administering the program.
+The Federal Labor Relations Authority (the Authority, or FLRA) is the administrative agency responsible for administering the labor relations program.
 The Authority is composed of three members appointed by the President with the advice and consent of the Senate.
 Not more than two members of the Authority can be adherents of the same political party.
 The President designates one member to be the Chair.
 The members can only be removed for cause.

 The Authority is responsible for